magnusnissel/bad-data-guide/README.md

-# The __Abridged__ Quartz guide to bad data
+# The __Remixed__ Quartz guide to bad data

 **An exhaustive reference to problems seen in real-world data along with suggestions on how to resolve them.**

-***Reduced for eventual mapping onto an A0 poster and to remove references presuming the target audience is necessarily a journalist working with external data.
-Index removed and links modified for print. ***
+*Reduced for eventual mapping onto an A0 poster and to remove references presuming the target audience is necessarily a journalist working with external data.
+Index removed and links modified for print.*

 The world is full of data.
 And those data are full of problems.
 This guide presents thorough descriptions and suggested solutions to many of the kinds of problems that you will encounter when working with data.